Daniellappv/pm-leaders-program/External-classroom-pm-in-remote-world.md

 4. Remote work also pushes us to be **better communicators**.
 Without the luxury of hallway chats, we have to be more deliberate about setting expectations, providing updates, and keeping everyone aligned.
 This makes us sharper and more efficient leaders.
 5. And let’s not forget **work-life balance**.
 No long commutes, more time for personal life, and the ability to manage stress better—something that ultimately makes us more effective in our roles.

+### BONUS addition

+**The Good: The Strategic Reward (3 min)**

+1. **Reward #1: Deep-Work Flow State & Quality Assurance. **For high-complexity tasks (e.g., core system development, complex integrations), uninterrupted deep work is essential for quality.
+Remote work is the best environment for achieving this Flow State, resulting in lower bug rates and better architectural design.
+2. **Reward #2: Global Talent Arbitrage.** Your competitive advantage is no longer proximity; it's access to the absolute best, most specialized talent in the world, regardless of cost-of-living differences.
+This directly impacts the quality and speed of project delivery.
+3. **Reward #3: High-Trust Model $\rightarrow$ Lower Retention Risk.** Empowering team members to own their time signals radical trust.
+This trust is a critical factor in talent retention, reducing the astronomical cost and risk associated with losing high-performing engineers mid-project.

 ## **2️⃣ The Bad – The Challenges of Remote Work (3 min)**

 _But it’s not all sunshine and WiFi.
 Remote work also brings challenges—some of which you already mentioned in the poll._